 Gene Hackman landed his breakout role at the age of 37, portraying real life Buck Barrow in “Bonnie and Clyde.”
 Before then, Hackman worked as a field radio operator in the United States Marine Corps for almost five years, before moving back to New York City.
 Hackman went on to receive an Academy Award nomination for “Bonnie and Clyde,” which led to other film work, including “The French Connection,” which earned him an Oscar.

 Tim Allen rose to fame in the hit television series “Home Improvement,” which he only landed after years as a semi-struggling comedian who would perform stand-up on the late night circuit.
-After “Home Improvement,” Allen went on to star in “The Santa Clause,” voice Buzz Lightyear in “Toy Story,” and is currently on a new ABC sitcom, “Last Man Standing.”
+After “Home Improvement,” Allen went on to star in “The Santa Clause,” voice Buzz Lightyear in “Toy Story,” and the ABC sitcom, “Last Man Standing.”

 Before Michael Emerson became an Emmy Award-winning star, he took retail jobs and worked as a freelance illustrator in New York City.
 Discouraged, Emerson and his wife moved to Florida, where he appeared in local productions around the state.
 Emerson landed on the map with his electrifying performance as a serial killer on “The Practice,” which earned him his first Emmy Award.
-Since then, Emerson has taken home more Emmy Awards for his work on the popular thriller “Lost,” and is currently starring on CBS’ “Person of Interest.”
+Emerson has taken home more Emmy Awards for his work on the popular thriller “Lost.”

 Everybody loves Lucille Ball, but believe it or not, she wasn’t always as wildly successful.
 In her early years, she worked as a model, performed on Broadway using a stage name, and assumed many small B-movie roles.
 Only in 1951, at the age of 40, did Lucille Ball make it big, creating the television series “I Love Lucy,” which skyrocketed her to fame, earning Ball four Emmy Awards and thirteen nominations.
 She continued to work after “I Love Lucy” ended, both on film and on stage.